 Iranian Foreign Affairs Ministry.
 (Photo credit: Wikimedia Commons)

-On 23 September, the government of Iran issued an official complaint against Sweden and Belgium for attacks perpetrated against the Iranian embassies in Stockholm and Brussels.
+The government of the Islamic Republic of Iran issued official protests to the Swedish and the Belgian governments on 23 September for attacks perpetrated against the Iranian embassies in Stockholm and Brussels.

 The Director General of Protocol of the Iranian Foreign Ministry reportedly summoned the Swedish chargé d’affairs, in the absence of the ambassador, on Friday over an attack against its embassy in Stockholm.

 Per the Vienna Convention, the Swedish police are required to take all the security measures to guarantee the protection of their embassy, which they failed to do.

 The Swedish diplomat stated he would communicate the protest to his government, according to PressTV.

 On the same day, the Iranian Foreign Ministry expressed its formal protest to Belgium over a similar attack against the embassy of the Islamic Republic in Brussels.